 ), but were later replaced with in-flight observations using the internal deuterium lamp (ACS ISR 2005-04

 ).
-In total integration time of 20.5 hours through the F125LP filter, a flat field with a total signal of 12,000 counts per pixel was produced.
+With total integration time of 20.5 hours through the F125LP filter, a flat field with a total signal of 12,000 counts per pixel was produced.
 Analysis of original laboratory flats indicates that the P-flat response is independent of wavelength, so the F125LP lamp flat was used for all filters.
 The internal lamp illumination does not simulate the OTA optics and, therefore, is useful only for correcting the pixel-to-pixel detector response.
 In order to accurately model the low-frequency variations in sensitivity, which may depend on wavelength, dithered star field observations were required.
 (See Section 4.4.2

-the CCD laboratory flats, has been improved in-flight by using multiple dithered pointings of stars in 47 Tucanae.
-By placing the same stars over different portions of the detector and measuring relative changes in brightness, low frequency spatial variations in the response of each detector have been measured.
-Photometric errors of +/- 3% to +/- 9%, corner-to-corner, have been found in the original WFC and HRC laboratory flat fields (see ACS ISR 2002-08
+The large scale uniformity of the WFC and HRC detector response, as provided by the CCD laboratory flats, has been improved in-flight by using multiple dithered pointings of stars in 47 Tucanae.
+By placing the same stars over different portions of the detector and measuring relative changes in brightness, low frequency spatial variations in the response of each detector have been measured (including the pixel-area corrections discussed in Section 3.4.4

 ).
-The derived L-flats are based on a 4th-order polynomial fit and are shown in Figure 4.13
+The derived L-flats are based on a 4th-order polynomial fit and are shown in Figure 4.17

-and Figure 4.14
+and Figure 4.18

 for WFC and HRC, where white indicates that the photometry produced using the laboratory flats is too faint with respect to the true stellar magnitude, and black indicates that the photometry is too bright.
 There is a continuous gradient in the L-flat correction along the diagonal of the detector which corresponds to the axis of maximum geometric distortion.

-F606W, F775W, F814W, and F850LP for both the WFC and HRC.
+L-flats were determined from in-flight observations using filters F435W, F555W, F606W, F775W, F814W, and F850LP for both the WFC and HRC.
 The HRC study included two additional filters: F475W and F625W.
 The L-flat correction for the remaining filters was derived by using linear interpolation as a function of wavelength.
 The pivot wavelength of each filter was used for the interpolation, where the resulting L-flat is equal to the weighted average of the L-flat for the two filters nearest in wavelength.
-Due to red leaks in the F220W and F250W HRC filters, no L-flat correction has been applied, and errors in the flats of +/- 2% to +/- 4%, corner-to-corner, are expected for these filters.
+Due to red leaks in the F220W and F250W HRC filters, no L-flat correction has been applied, and errors in the flats of % to %, corner-to-corner, are expected for these filters.
 For a detailed discussion of ACS L-flat corrections, refer to ACS ISR 2002-08

 .
 For a discussion of the mathematical algorithm used to derive the L-flats, refer to ACS ISR 2003-10

-observations.
+As was done for the CCDs, the SBC L-flats were derived using dithered star field observations.
 Instead of 47 Tucanae, however, the UV-bright globular cluster NGC 6681, which is rich in blue horizontal branch stars, was selected.
 This work is summarized in ACS ISR 2005-13

 .
-The required corrections to the in-flight lamp flats are given in Figure 4.15
+The required corrections to the in-flight lamp flats are given in Figure 4.19

-and range from +/- 8% to +/- 20%, depending on wavelength.
+%, depending on wavelength.
 Since insufficient observations with the F122M filter exist, this L-flat is simply a copy of the F115LP filter correction.
 Six new flat fields have been delivered for use in the calibration pipeline, and the resulting photometric accuracy is now

-WFC Low Frequency (L-flat) Flat-field Corrections Required for the Laboratory Data.
+WFC Low Frequency (L-flat) Flat-Field Corrections Required for the Laboratory Data.

-shows the corrected WFC laboratory flats for several broadband filters.
-Note that on the sky a gap of ~50 pixels exists between the top and bottom halves that is not shown here.
+shows the corrected WFC laboratory flats for several broad-band filters.
+Note that on the sky, a gap of ~50 pixels exists between the top and bottom halves that is not shown here.
 The central donut-like structure is due to variations in chip thickness (see ACS ISR 2003-06

 ) and is dependent on wavelength.
 Pixels in the central region, for example, are less sensitive than surrounding pixels in the blue F435W filter, and more sensitive in the red F850LP filter.